Data Protection Best Practices

 The number of organisations adopting body worn camera solutions is increasing every year.
-The technology helps users to be better protected at work through deterring conflict and brings swift resolution to disputes and allegations.
+The technology helps users to be better protected at work by deterring conflict, and brings swift resolution to disputes and allegations.
 Prior to using a body-worn solution, Data Protection and Privacy concerns and regulatory obligations must be considered.
 These will vary by country, and customers need to familiarise themselves with their own legal requirements.
 However, some basic best practices are universal:

 Where are you storing your data?